ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregateShareReq;
 ~~~

-The message contains the following parameters:
+The message contains the following fields:

-* The DAP task ID.
-If the Helper does not recognize the task ID, it MUST abort
-  with error `unrecognizedTask`.

-* The "batch selector", which encodes parameters used to determine the batch
+* The `batch_selector`, which encodes parameters used to determine the batch
   being aggregated.
 The value depends on the query type for the task:

     * For time_interval tasks, the request specifies the batch interval.

     * For fixed_size tasks, the request specifies the batch ID.
+Note that there
+      is no notion of a "current batch" for the Helper's aggregate share
+      resource.

   The indicated query type MUST match the task's query type.
 Otherwise, the
-  Helper MUST abort with "queryMismatch".
+  Helper MUST abort with `queryMismatch`.

 * The opaque aggregation parameter for the VDAF being executed.
 This value MUST
-  match the same value in the the `AggregateInitializeReq` message sent in at
+  match the same value in the `AggregationJob` message sent in at least one
-  least one run of the aggregate sub-protocol.
-(See {{leader-init}}). and in
+  run of the aggregate sub-protocol (see {{aggregation-job-representation}}) and
-  `CollectReq` (see {{collect-init}}).
+  in `CollectReq` (see {{collections-put}}).

 * The number number of reports included in the batch.

-* The batch checksum.
+* The batch checksum, computed by taking the SHA256

-To handle the leader's request, the helper first ensures that the request meets
+  {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the client
+  reports included in the aggregation, then combining the hash values with a
+  bitwise-XOR operation.

+The Helper first checks that it recognizes the task ID in the request path.
+If
+not, it MUST abort with error `unrecognizedTask`.
+It then ensures that the
-the requirements for batch parameters following the procedure in
+request meets the requirements for batch parameters following the procedure in
 {{batch-validation}}.

+If the request is valid, the Helper immediately responds to the Leader with
+status 303 See Other and a Location header containing a URI for the individual
+aggregate share that can be polled by the Leader, as described in
+{{aggregate-share-resource}}.
+The structure of this URI is not specified, so
+implementations may use any unique identifier they wish for aggregate shares.

+After issuing an aggregate-share request for a given query, it is an error for
+the Leader to issue any more aggregation jobs for additional reports that
+satisfy the query.
+These reports will be rejected by Helpers as described
+{{agg-init}}.

+#### Required Methods

+##### GET `{aggregate share URI}`

+To check whether an aggregate share is available, the Leader makes a GET request
+to the aggregate share resource.
+If all the output shares needed to construct
+the aggregate share are available, then the Helper computes an aggregate share
+as follows:

-Next, it computes a checksum based on the reports that satisfy the query, and
+First, it computes a checksum based on the reports that satisfy the query, and
-checks that the `report_count` and `checksum` included in the request match its
+checks that the `report_count` and `checksum` included in the
-computed values.
-If not, then it MUST abort with an error of type
+`AggregateShareReq` match its computed values.
+If not, then it MUST abort with
-"batchMismatch".
+an error of type `batchMismatch`.

 Next, it computes the aggregate share `agg_share` corresponding to the set of
 output shares, denoted `out_shares`, for the batch interval, as follows: